Sumeeth-24/Blog/README.md

 ## About the Project

-It is a Full Stack MERN Application where user can register and write articles, like the article, comment on other's article, bookmark your favorite article, update, delete and much more.
+It is a Full Stack MERN Application where user can register and write articles, like the article, comment on other's article, bookmark your favorite article, update, delete, chat with friends and much more.
 You can search a particular article using title in search bar and and also using tags.